-More than ﬁve years of a housing depression have taught us to adjust, adapt, and learn new dynamics of selling in a declining market.
+More than ?ve years of a housing depression have taught us to adjust, adapt, and learn new dynamics of selling in a declining market.
 This greatest of challenges has brought us back to the very fundamentals of our trade, selling real estate in the public marketplace.
+If you are fortunate enough to have already found a buyer for your property, it would be worth speaking to

 1. Price can sell anything, anytime!